-Honestly, my first time doing yoga was the first day I showed up for YTT – yes, you read that correctly.
-I had never, ever step foot in a yoga class prior to that day of YTT.
-Crazy, right?!?
-I hadn’t even watched yoga – not online or via a VHS, CD-ROM, DVD – nothing.
-I didn’t know what an asana was, what pranayama involved, but I was tired and tickled pink when it was time for Savasana.
-To make matters worse, I was totally out of shape.
-I wasn’t even the exercise type.
-Power walking maybe, but gyms – no way.
-So, needless to say, the overall experience was great at times but was also quite overwhelming and disappointing.
-(Honestly, I wanted to quit the first weekend.)
+Here’s a little confession: My first time ever doing yoga was the first day I showed up for YTT.
+Yep, you reach that right?
+Prior to that, I had gone out a bought a yoga mat but I have never actually been to a yoga studio or a yoga class before then.
+Crazy huh?!?
+No, watching yoga videos – nothing.
+I didn’t know what an asana was, or what pranayama involved but I knew I loved when it was time for Savasana. 🤣 I personally didn’t consider myself as totally out of shape.
+My version of exercise involved power walking around the office.
+So, needless to say, the overall experience in YTT was great at times but was also quite overwhelming and sometimes disappointing.
+(Honestly, I wanted to quit after the very first weekend.)